tonmetaspace/discord-bot/README.md

 - A notification will appear in the Discord channel when someone joins or leaves the Hubs room, or if administrative stuff happens in the Hubs room.
 - Text chat and images will be bridged from the Discord channel into the Hubs room.
+ - Supported image formats are: PNG, GIF, and JPEG.
 - Text chat and photos will be bridged from the Hubs room into the Discord channel.
 - Links to media (images, videos, models) which are _pinned_ in the Hubs room will be bridged to Discord.

-Note that you need to set up a webhook for the bot to use in the Discord channel, or it won't be able to post chat from Hubs.
+Note: the Hubs bot will set up a webhook for the bot to use in the Discord channel to be able to post chat from Hubs.
+You can also set up a global one with the name Hubs and a custom icon, if you prefer.

 If you remove the Hubs room from the topic, bridging will stop.

+Note2: the Hubs bot can't join/bridge non-permission-linked invite only rooms either, they must be set to `Shared link` in order for the bot to join/bridge them.

 ### Great.
 I want to run this on my Discord server.

-[Head over here to get a bot invite link.][invite-page]
+[//]: # ([Head over here to get a bot invite link.][invite-page])

+Set up an instance of your bot and invite it to your Discord server with the steps listed in [Hacking on it](#hacking-on-it).

 Once the bot is running on your server:

 1. Give the bot [appropriate permissions](#permissions) on the channels you want it to run in.

-2. Create a webhook named "Hubs" in the channels you want it to run in.
+2. (Optional) Create a webhook named "Hubs" in the channels you want it to run in.
 It will use this webhook to bridge chat and send Hubs status updates.

 3. Try out the bot!
 Type `!hubs` in a channel the bot is in to see all of the ways you can control the bot.
 Put your favorite Hubs room into a channel topic to start bridging, or use the `!hubs create` command to create a new room.